 For a versatile plant that puts on a showy display of flowers, few can top the garden geranium (Pelargonium spp.).
-Geraniums generally grow as annuals in all parts of the United States, although a few varieties are perennials in U.S. Department of Agriculture plant hardiness zones 10 through 11.
+Geraniums generally grow as annuals in all parts of the United States, although some varieties are perennials in U.S. Department of Agriculture plant hardiness zones 10 through 11.

 Video of the Day

-Once you've deadheaded the plant, keep it well-watered and don't allow the soil to dry out completely.
-Extended periods of dryness can cause leaves to wilt, turn yellow and drop from the plant, which can also deprive the plant of energy needed for flowers.
-Give supplemental water so the plant receives about 1 inch of water weekly, including rain.
+Once you've deadheaded the plant, keep it well watered and don't allow the soil to dry out completely.
+Extended periods of dryness can cause leaves to wilt, turn yellow, and drop from the plant, which can also deprive the plant of energy needed for flowers.
+Provide supplemental water so the plant receives about 1 inch of water weekly, including rain.

 In spring, when you plant new geraniums, give them about 1 pound of granular, 10-20-10 fertilizer for every 100 square feet of planted area, mixing the fertilizer into the soil well.
-To boost blooming throughout the season, repeat fertilization every four to six weeks, watering plants at the base with a water-soluble 10-20-10 fertilizer to prevent disturbing roots.
-Dilute the fertilizer at a rate of 1/4 teaspoon per gallon of water, but check the product label for additional directions.
+To boost blooming throughout the season, repeat this fertilizer application every four to six weeks.
+Water the plants at their base to avoid disturbing the roots.
+Use a water-soluble 10-20-10 fertilizer diluted at a rate of 1/4 teaspoon per gallon of water.
+Check product label instructions for additional directions.

 It feels sinful to pinch or snip off growing tips on young plants, but this practice helps geraniums develop bushy forms that become flush with flowers later in the season.
 It promotes branching, which makes the shrub more dense, as it encourages the shrub to spread as it grows.